Sharing Mocks Publicly

 | mockd tunnel (built-in) | Free | All 7 protocols | Recommended for all users |

-| Third-party tunnels | Free | HTTP, WebSocket, SSE | Alternative if UDP/QUIC is blocked |
+| Third-party tunnels | Free | HTTP, WebSocket, SSE | Alternative if built-in tunnel is unavailable |

 | Self-hosted relay | Your infra | All protocols | Enterprise, air-gapped environments |